-Planting & Growing

-Princeton Elm will grow to be about 70 feet tall at maturity, with a spread of 50 feet.
+Planting & Growing American Elm will grow to be about 80 feet tall at maturity, with a spread of 50 feet.
 It has a high canopy of foliage that sits well above the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a fast rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!
 This tree should only be grown in full sunlight.
 It is an amazingly adaptable plant, tolerating both dry conditions and even some standing water.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This is a selection of a native North American species.
+This species is native to parts of North America.